dror-ziv/Frida-Signal-Hook/WRITEUP.md

-It was assumed that these functions were called to write to the database every time a new message was received or sent. after trying to hook to those functions directrly for a while and decyphering from the args they get (js + memory pointers = a bad time)\n i decided To further investigate, and look in the call stack to these functions was found using the following JavaScript code:
+It was assumed that these functions were called to write to the database every time a new message was received or sent. after trying to hook to those functions directrly for a while and decyphering from the args they get (js + memory pointers = a bad time)\n i decided To further investigate, and look in the call stack to these functions - using the following JavaScript code:

 ```shell
 Java.use("android.util.Log").getStackTraceString(Java.use("java.lang.Exception").$new())